 William F. Lamb designed the building.
 He produced the design drawings in just two weeks because the firm he worked for (Shreve, Lamb, and Harmon) had already designed the Reynolds Building in Winston-Salem, North Carolina and the Carew Tower in Cincinnati, Ohio.

-Did you know that the Empire State Building used to be the tallest building in the world?
+Did you know that the Empire State Building used to be the tallest in the world?
 It held that distinction from 1931 to 1972 for a total of forty-one years.
-Even though other skyscrapers have sprouted and dwarfed the 1,250-feet-tall (1,454 feet to the top of the spire) Empire State Building, it remains one of the most majestic man-made wonders in history.
+Even though other skyscrapers have sprouted and dwarfed the 1,250-feet-tall (1,454 feet to the top of the spire) ESB, it remains one of the most majestic man-made wonders in history.

 Located in the heart of Manhattan, the building has 103 floors, 1,872 steps, 73 elevators, and 6,514 windows.
 Imagine how much work the window cleaners have on their hands!